 Exclusionary Acts: The Un-Making of Black German Agency in Transnational Black (German) Studies 3/3

 This is the third and last part of a longer conversation between Nicola Lauré al-Samarai and Peggy Piesche.
 By discussing Black Studies in Germany and the US, the consumption of Blackness and the reproduction of exclusionary settings, they aim at opening up a critical transnational debate on forging strategies to create im-pertinent epistemologies and inter/personal politics of doing, both inside and beyond academia.
-The two other parts were publisehd over the last weeks on transversal.at.
+The first and the second parts were published over the last weeks on transversal.at.

 WHERE THERE IS A VOID, THERE IS SPACE: NEGOTIATING CONTESTED BLACK TERRAINS

 Thenjiwe Niki Nkosi, In Plain Sight (After the Tripode), 2013 (oil on canvas)